DataDog/dd-sdk-ios/docs/rum_collection.md

 Inside the `rumView(for:)` implementation, your app should decide if a given `UIViewController` instance should start the RUM View or not (return `nil` in such case).
 The returned value of `RUMViewFromPredicate` should specify at least the `path` for created RUM View.
 Refer to code documentation comments for more details.

-Please note: the SDK will call `rumView(for:)` many times while your app is running.
+**Note**: the SDK will call `rumView(for:)` many times while your app is running.
 Your implementation of the predicate should not depend on the order of SDK calls.

 ### RUM Resources